Guidelines for FEBS Collaborative Developmental Scholarships

 d.
 Letter of reference from two different referees, namely:

-i. the student’s doctoral research supervisor confirming the need for the proposed experiments and the fact that they cannot be carried out in the home country;
+i. the applicant's research supervisor confirming the need for the proposed experiments and the fact that they cannot be carried out in the home country;

-ii. an experienced scientist/university teacher who can assess the applicant’s abilities and potential as a research scientist and does not work at the host institute.
+ii. an experienced scientist and university teacher who can assess the applicant's abilities and potential as a research scientist and does not work at the host institute.

 Both letters should be written on headed paper of the referee’s institution.
 The referees will be provided with a link for direct upload of their respective letter.
 Candidates are advised to notify their two referees well in advance.